To make an appointment, you can -

 All of the doctors are happy to speak on the phone with patients.
 Please ask the receptionist if you would like to arrange this.

 How to help your doctor

-There will always be a doctor available to help you in an emergency, but do think twice before contacting your doctor outside normal surgery hours.
+There will always be a doctor available to help you in an emergency, but do think twice before contacting a doctor outside normal surgery hours.

 - If a problem develops during the day, make an appointment while the surgery is open.

-- If you can, contact the surgery as early as possible (8:00am - 10:30am), this will help your doctor plan his day to deal with the patients who most need them first of all.
+- If you can, contact the surgery as early as possible (8:00am - 10:30am), this will help your doctor plan their day to deal with the patients who most need them first of all.

 - Do be prepared to take time off work to see your doctor if necessary

 - Help your doctor's surgery by making separate appointments for each member of your family who needs to be seen